GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex8_bin_dereplication.md

 When your job completes, we will download the summary file and examine it.

+!!! note "CheckM2"

+    An independent update to CheckM was made in late 2022 in the form of a new software [CheckM2](https://github.com/chklovski/CheckM2) (see [publication](https://doi.org/10.1038/s41592-023-01940-w)).
+It uses machine learning to estimate completeness and contamination.
+Computationally, it uses less resources than CheckM.
+Keep in mind that because both software use different method to assessing genome completeness, the output statistics might be different (see [discussion here for a case example](https://github.com/chklovski/CheckM2/issues/32) and it does not estimate strain heterogeneity).

+    If you would like to try it out, here's a script analogous to that we ran using CheckM:

+    !!! terminal "code"

+        ```bash
+        #!/bin/bash -e
+        #SBATCH --account       nesi02659
+        #SBATCH --job-name      CheckM2
+        #SBATCH --time          00:20:00
+        #SBATCH --mem           50GB
+        #SBATCH --cpus-per-task 10
+        #SBATCH --error         %x_%j.err
+        #SBATCH --output        %x_%j.out

+        # Load modules
+        module purge
+        module load CheckM2/1.0.1-Miniconda3

+        # Working directory
+        cd /nesi/nobackup/nesi02659/MGSS_U/<YOUR FOLDER>/5.binning/

+        checkm2 predict -t $SLURM_CPUS_PER_TASK -x .fa --input dastool_out/_DASTool_bins/ --output-directory checkm2_out/
+        ```

 ---

 ### Discussion: dereplication across multiple assemblies